How to choose a fall sportcoat (the complete guide)

 With the more casual sportcoat, you have a little more margin on the pants.
 You can wear something a little more rustic and rough around the edges, if you choose.
 Of course, this isn’t to say that you couldn’t dress it up with a crisp white shirt and pocket square.

-You may recall that with summer sportcoats, we like to suggest an unstructured coat (i.e. with minimal lining and maybe reduced canvas coverage) to help keep you cool.
+You may recall that with summer sportcoats, we like to suggest an unstructured coat to help keep you cool.

 So then, how to buy a fall sportcoat in the right construction?
 I think you have more wiggle room for this type of seasonal jacket.
-If you want to keep the jacket lighter and more breathable, then by all means, go unstructured, and when it gets a little too chilly, you can layer up with a sweater.
+If you want to keep the jacket lighter and more breathable, then by all means, go with a half-lining build, and when it gets a little too chilly, you can layer up with a sweater.

-On the other hand, if you want the best looking drape possible in your coat, then you’ll want to build your fall sportcoat with a full canvas construction.
+On the other hand, if you want the best looking drape possible in your coat, then you’ll want to build your fall sportcoat with a full canvas construction and full lining coverage.

 [Need a refresher on our suit construction – read this]